 Gap Year Insurance

 Vietnam is a popular destination for backpackers and those wishing to take a year about before starting University.
-If you're plan is to make a tour of South-East Asia for an extended period, then it may be worth taking out travel insurance for the year.
+If your plan is to make a tour of South-East Asia for an extended period, then it may be worth taking out travel insurance for the year.
 For more information on how to get insured for a gap year, check out our gap year travel insurance page.
 You might even decide to do some work while you're out there, in which case you'll want travel insurance for working abroad.

 Extra sports cover